 It’s the complete opposite on “Apple Pie,” the jubilant closer that concludes Scott’s debut album, Rodeo.
 “Apple Pie” is one of the most underrated songs in his catalog, a song that nails the radio trifecta—infectious, clever, and catchy.
 Sadly, “Apple Pie” didn’t blow up.
 The big hit that wasn’t.

 Outro: “Raw (Might Just)” (Slime Season 2, 2015)

 Young Thug is a transformative entity.
-He sheds styles the way snakes shed their skin.
+He sheds styles how snakes shed their skin.
 The beauty of his eccentricity is how it creates these wondrous yet unorthodox rhymes and patterns.
 A good intro is attention-holding, like a great sentence to begin a long novel, and the lyrics that comprise “With Them” are whimsical, clever, and wholly unpredictable.
 First premiered at Kanye's Life of Pablo listening session at Madison Square Garden and backed by an electrified Mike WiLL Made-It beat, it’s a whirling tornado of words.
 You never know what will be said next.

 “Raw (Might Just),” on the other hand, is the version of Thug that disregards conventionalism, mixing his fascinating imagery (“I just spent a Bentley on my kidneys”) with spontaneous crooning.
-It’s strange, Gonzo, but like we learned at the end of Inception, a bizarre conclusion is one you can’t help but rewind.
+It’s strange, Gonzo, but as we learned at the end of Inception, a bizarre conclusion is one you can’t help but rewind.

 By Yoh, aka, Yoh-Fil-A aka @Yoh31